 1.3 The use of the "digital dividend" is an important issue, and continues to be widely debated by broadcasters and operators of telecommunication and other services operating in the same frequency bands.
 The role of the regulatory authorities in this regard is crucial to balancing the interests of users with the demands of growth in all branches of the industry.

+1.4 The impact of other television/video distribution platforms is expanding.
+New services and applications (community and regional TV on DTV and new broadcasting services: 3D, 4K, 8K, VR/AR, etc.) were also deemed important.

-1.4 Following the preparation by the three ITU Sectors of numerous studies on implementing digital television broadcasting systems, and pursuant to the resolutions of the World Radiocommunication Conference (Geneva, 2012) (WRC-12) on exploiting the digital dividend in the future, there is a need to study the impact of the digital dividend on all parties and to review best practice in this regard, as these are essential steps for reaping maximum benefit from the frequencies concerned.
+1.5 Following the preparation by the three ITU Sectors of numerous studies on implementing digital television broadcasting systems, and pursuant to the resolutions of the World Radiocommunication Conference (Geneva, 2012) (WRC-12) on exploiting the digital dividend in the future, there is a need to study the impact of the digital dividend on all parties and to review best practice in this regard, as these are essential steps for reaping maximum benefit from the frequencies concerned.
 The digital dividend spectrum can be used for new, innovative services, from interactive television to mobile communications and wireless broadband Internet services.